-Jonathan Stolber is a multi-instrumentalist, singer/songwriter & producer from Church Crookham, Fleet, Hampshire, England.
+Jonathan Stolber is a British composer, multi-instrumentalist, singer, songwriter & producer from Church Crookham, Fleet, Hampshire.
 On moving to the East Midlands of the UK, Stolber spent a few years playing live electronic performances supporting the likes of 65 Days Of Static, Her Name Is Calla & Guillemots.

 Stolber went on to front the acclaimed East Midlands cinematic art-rock outfit "To Bury A Ghost."
 The bands debut EP "The Hurt Kingdom" was produced by sonic guru Russ Russell (Napalm Death, Wildhearts) and received widespread critical praise from the likes of the 405 & Echoes And Dust.